 Please download and review our Tip Fee Waiver Policy below.
 You will also be able to download the announcement memo and tip fee waiver authorization forms for municipalities and private groups on March 1 for Earth Day and September 1 for the International Coastal Cleanup.
 Each authorization form is a fillable Microsoft Word document that you either type directly into and print, or print and fill out by hand.

-For participating groups, please note that bulky waste (such as tires, appliances with Freon, mattresses, tires, car batteries, etc.) items will still carry their normal charge for disposal, as listed in the current fiscal year’s Fee Schedule.
+For participating groups, fees for the disposal of non-solid waste items (e.g. leaf and yard waste and bulky items such as tires, appliances with Freon, mattresses, tires, car batteries, etc.) are listed in the current fiscal year’s Fee Schedule.
 You can also view the list of accepted and prohibited materials in our Materials Acceptance Criteria.

 Here are some Earth Day and International Coastal Cleanup resources from other RI organizations:

 Looking to get involved in a cleanup?
 Check out The Providential Gardener's RI cleanup events calendar, Save The Bay's shoreline cleanup calendar and list of International Coastal Cleanup events, Keep Blackstone Valley Beautiful's Great American Cleanup, contact your city or town, or start your own!

 The Narragansett Bay Commission offers Earth Day cleanup grants for organizations in their service area, typically due mid-February.